chilts/feed2json/ReadMe.md

 This project contains the converter but does not fetch the feed for you, you must do that yourself.

-Here is an example showing a conversion of an RSS file on disk:
+Example showing a conversion of an RSS file on disk:

 ```javascript
 let stream = fs.createReadStream(path.join(__dirname, 'rss.xml'))